-French Macarons really are a work of art and mastering the perfect technique is no joke!
-From the moment I tasted my first french macaron I decided then and there I needed to know how to make them myself!
+French Macarons really are a work of art, and mastering the perfect technique is no joke!
+From the moment I tasted my first French macaron, I decided then and there that I needed to know how to make them myself!
 "How hard can it really be?"
 I remember thinking this to myself when I first started out...
 Well, 2-ish years later, and many flops.
 Here I am.
-I have learnt a lot, and finally mastered the perfect technique, and the perfect recipe to that ensures the perfect macaron every time!
+I have learnt a lot, and finally mastered the perfect technique and the perfect recipe that ensures the perfect macaron every time!

-- Use a macaron template to ensure that you get consistent sized macaron shells.
-If you are wondering "where the heck do I get that?!" you are in luck!
+- Use a macaron template to ensure that you get consistently sized macaron shells.
+If you are wondering, "Where the heck do I get that?!" you are in luck!
 I have created a free printable version for you!
 Just simply print the printable out on an 11" x 17" piece of paper and place the paper underneath the parchment paper before you begin piping.
-After you have all your shells piped, carefully slide out the template and store for later use!
+After you have all your shells piped, carefully slide out the template and store it for later use!
 (The free printable is available near the bottom of this post)

 - When you are piping the macaron shells, hold the piping bag straight up and down.
 This will lessen the amount of air bubbles in the shells and ensure you get a perfect circular macaron shell.